 - ~$1-15k Minor remodels are a good way to do alot with a small investment.
 To do this, general contractor, carpenter, and furniture maker tools and skills are directed in ways to keep the cabinets but replace the front face frames and build doors, or paint cabinets, or make 1/2 overlay to full overlay cabinets and replacing countertops for a very cost effective but transformative look.
 The kitchen looks like a brand new version of your old kitchen, but when you open cabinets, the insides of the cabinets are the same as they used to be.

-- -$15-30K Moderate remodels are most common and may or may not include replacement of drywall down to studs, most plumbing, outlets and cabinet layouts remain the same but everything is replaced to your new style and is all brand new.
+- -$20-35K Moderate remodels are most common and may or may not include replacement of drywall down to studs, most plumbing, outlets and cabinet layouts remain the same but everything is replaced to your new style and is all brand new.
 Can be solid surface, stone, thin granite, or laminate tops.
 The kitchen looks like a brand new kitchen, but for the most part is in the same layout as you started with.
 The pictures we work from are worked into the space you already have.

 …And Everything Else

 We properly test for, set up work areas to contain, and clean up in a way that keeps your family and loved ones safe from dust from our activities.
 With so many homes in the area built before 1978 having lead based paint, even if the area we are working on in your home tests negative for lead based paint… all our tools, training, work practices, and experience treating our work dust as if it were poison dust translates to a cleaner environment during ALL of our renovations, not just older homes containing lead based paint…. we don’t blow our dust around with shop vacs, we use 99.97% HEPA EPA certified vacuums, bag our demolition debris, wipe our feet, put up poly doors, use floor runners, mask off our work areas and clean up in nearly the same way.
-Quite simply, working with lead dust makes us work better with all dust also… and that is good for the residents of any house we are working on.
+Quite simply, being equipped to working on jobs where there is lead dust makes us work better with all other dust also… and that is good for the residents of any house we are working on.

 There are alot of people out there doing work who are not licensed and insured.
 It is simple to do a license check here: https://www.lara.michigan.gov/colaLicVerify/lNbr.jsp (My license number is 2101213459.)
 License numbers must by on all advertisements, business cards, truck signs, etc.

-and Residential Builders: Licensed to perform the work of ALL of those residential maintenance and alteration contractors tasks
+Residential Builders: Licensed to perform the work of ALL of those residential maintenance and alteration contractors tasks

 We are pet friendly.
 I have pets at home.
 I do what I can to make your pet comfortable around me very early on.
 I only ask that you provide an easy way to sequester them from work or door areas for those times when myself or other workers might be going through exterior doors with 2 hands full so they don’t run off.

-And, of course… We do professional work, and I warrant the quality of our work and I personally stand behind it.
+And, of course… We do professional work, and I personally stand behind it.
 I don’t hide behind a different business builders license number to mask myself through a layer of abstraction.
 To be able to do this I must publish my full name and my personal license and home address in all of my advertisements like, business cards, company website, and signage.
 And due to my other career as a professional firefighter… I’m planted pretty firmly in the area… if I do move, it won’t be far.
 I also always maintain EssenDavis.com (Don’t click on it right now, it just goes to the front page of this website) so that as life ebbs and flows and if business names, addresses, or phone numbers change… “my name dot com” will always have or point to my current contact info.
 (It has a side benefit of being able to refer my services to friends if you know me but can’t remember our business name.)